theczorn/CodeGolf/README.md

 # CodeGolf
-This repo contains a collection of code golf projects I've tinkered around with.
+This repo contains a collection of Code Golf  projects I've tinkered around with.

-The object of code golf is to solve a given project in as few characters as possible.
+The object of Code Golf is to solve a given project in as few characters as possible.
 Acceptable solutions may be further constrained by the following:
 - Languages Allowed
 - Memory/Size
 - Execution Time